 - ETIOLOGY Herpes simplex virus (HSV), type 1 or type 2.
 Most genital infections are with type 2, which is most apt to cause recurrences.
 Type 1 causes most oral herpes (cold sores).
-Type 1 antibodies may be present in someone with only genital lesions who may have acquired Herpes simplex through oral sex.
 Presence of type 2 antibodies implies anogenital infection. - SUBJECTIVE 1.
 Single or multiple blisters and/or shallow ulcers, usually painful, anywhere on the genitals. - 2.
 May have a history of recurring lesions as described above, or a sex partner may have a history of similar lesions. - 3.
 May have a history of recurring lesions in the genital area that do not meet the above description. - 4.
 May have swollen tender lymph nodes in the groin.